Reviews You Can Rely On

 Proprietary bit driver

 As the ARC gracefully crams as much function as possible into its chassis, the Leatherman Skeletool CX is its antithesis.
-The Skeletool aims for maximum utility from fewer individual tools, making it more comfortable to carry - it is much less noticeable in your pocket or clipped to your belt as an everyday option.
-The couple features included with the Skeletool render it arguably more usable and cleaner than a more cluttered multi-tool, and being from Leatherman, it boasts high-quality materials and a solid build.
+The Skeletool aims for maximum utility from fewer individual tools, making it more comfortable to carry.
+While not small, “this tool was much less noticeable in my pocket or clipped to my belt,” our tester noted.
+The couple features included with the Skeletool render it arguably more usable and cleaner than a more cluttered multi-tool, and being from Leatherman, it also boasts high-quality materials and a solid build.

 Read more: Leatherman Skeletool CX review